-The intent of the UAHLP is to improve the health and well-being of the urban Aboriginal people, before they develop health issues, such as diabetes, obesity and heart disease.
-The program is community-based and activities should be available not only during the day, but into the evening and on weekends.
+The intent of the UAHLP is to improve the health and well-being of the urban Indigenous people, before they develop health issues, such as diabetes, obesity and heart disease.
+The program was originally launched in 2006 and a physical fitness program for women, but was adopted as a permanently funded program in 2017 due to its success.